 The alignment for the Metro Tunnel is currently being refined as part of our planning and design process.
 Some property acquisition will be required.
 See the Project Alignment page for more details.

-Site investigations are progressing at a number of sites along the alignment between Kensington and South Yarra to gather further information about ground and environmental conditions.
+Site investigations are progressing at a number of sites along the alignment to gather further information about ground and environmental conditions.
 Find out about the types of investigations we've undertaken.